What is pulmonary embolism?

 Do a blood test to look for signs of too much blood clotting

-Do a CT scan of your chest after giving you a few ounces of liquid in your vein that makes your blood vessels show up better ( CT angiography Variations of CT In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+Do a CT (computed tomography) scan of your chest after giving you a few ounces of liquid in your vein that makes your blood vessels show up better (CT angiography Variations of CT In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more )

 Less often, your doctor may do a lung scan Chest Imaging .
 In a lung scan, the doctor injects a small amount of radioactive liquid in your vein.
 Then the doctor takes pictures of your chest with a camera that detects radiation.
 The lung scan can show whether blood is flowing to all parts of your lungs.